-Just because we’re a few months late posting this article that raises an issue that’s been an issue forever doesn’t mean we’re not talking about one of the most offensively regressive states of affairs imaginable in sport, American business, and with respect to human evolution, generally.
-Which is the NFL’s incredible refusal to release its readily available “All-22″ game footage to the public for no reason at all other than that the NFL wants us to be stupid.
+Just because I’m a few months late posting this article that raises an issue that’s been an issue forever doesn’t mean we’re not talking about one of the most offensively regressive states of affairs imaginable in American sport.
+Which is the NFL’s refusal to release its readily available “All-22” game footage to the public for no reason at all other than that the NFL wants us to be stupid.

 In this excellent Wall Street Journal piece by Reed Albergotti from last November, it’s explained that: “[e]very play during an NFL game is filmed from multiple angles in high definition.”
 But while “NFL TV broadcasts have relied most heavily on one view: the shot from a sideline camera that follows the progress of the ball,” of course, “[a]nyone who wants to analyze the game, prefers to see the pulled-back camera angle known as the ‘All 22,’ which “allows students of the game to see things that are invisible to TV watchers: like what routes the receivers ran, how the defense aligned itself and who made blocks past the line of scrimmage.”

 Of course, what’s the point of having a game if you can’t have students of it?
 Regular readers of this website know that our new “Xs and Os with the Bros” series is one of the best things going on the internet, and also know that the analysis contained within is often significantly limited by the inability to see the whole field.
 All the thought and measurable strategy that goes into the coordinated action of 11 against 11 constrained by time and physical boundaries at some 120 different intervals per game is what makes football the best game there is by far.
 Yet, “by distributing [the All-22] footage only to NFL teams, and rationing it out carefully to its TV partners and on its web site, the NFL has created a paradox,” in that “[t]he most-watched sport in the U.S. is also